Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 More details on the measurements generated by simulators can be found in @executions-on-simulator.

 === Circuit <circuit>
-//The circuits used in this thesis are taken from Martina et al. in _Noise Fingerprints in Quantum Computers_, 2022.
-The circuit designs implemented in this thesis are derived from the work of Martina et al., as documented in their 2022 publication, "Noise Fingerprints in Quantum Computers" @martinaLearningNoiseFingerprint2022.//TODO: correct citation?
+The circuit designs implemented in this thesis are derived from the work of Martina et al., as documented in their 2022 publication, "Noise Fingerprints in Quantum Computers" @martinaLearningNoiseFingerprint2022.
 The different circuits are generated by the algorithm described in @circuit-algorithm.
-The idea behind the quantum circuit is to simulate quantum transport dynamics in a quantum computer.
-A quantum particle is initiated in state $|0000 angle.r$ and "flows" through the circuit via the influence of various quantum gates, including CNOT and Toffoli gates @martinaLearningQuantumNoiseFingerprint2023.
-After the first two Hadamard gates and the CNOT gate, qubits $q_0$ and $q_2$ are entangled in the bell state.
-Qubits $q_2$ and $q_3$ are used to track the particle's position.
-They can return binary pairs of $00_2$, $01_2$, $10_2$, and $11_2$ first bit corresponding to $q_2$ and second bit to $q_3$ when measured. //TODO: use 00_2 or (0,0)?
-Qubits $q_0$ and $q_1$ are ancilla qubits, with the only purpose of controlling the other qubits.

 #algorithm(
   caption: [Generation of quantum circuits for different measurement steps.
-Code for circuit generation adapted from Martina et al. in _Noise Fingerprints in Quantum Computers_, 2022 @martinaLearningNoiseFingerprint2022], //TODO: correctly cited? pseudocode(
+Source: based on code from @martinaLearningNoiseFingerprint2022.], pseudocode(
     line-numbering: false,
     [*Ensure:* $|0 angle.r_i forall i in 0,...,3$], ind,